rackerlabs/support-how-to/access-contents-of-a-first-generation-cloud-server-image.md

 Using the [Cloud Control Panel](https://mycloud.rackspace.com), navigate to "Storage", and then, "Files" to view your Cloud Files containers.
 Image files will be stored within the, “cloudservers” container.
 If your image is larger than 5 GB, you can expect to see multiple image, “chunks”.
 It is important to download all of the tar.gz parts for a given image.

-As an alternative to using the Cloud Control Panel, you may use a swift clients available to download your image from Cloud Files.
+As an alternative to using the Cloud Control Panel, you may use a swift client to download your image from Cloud Files.
 One such popular client is **swiftly**, which is run from the command line.
 Using swiftly, it is simple to download all “chunks” of an image by invoking the, --prefix flag.
 If you do not have swiftly, install it by using pip.

     pip install swiftly